Lecture

 There are a number of tools and paradigms that Galtung developed that can help us understand conflict and how it works.
 This includes four key concepts: actors, goals, incompatibilities and the ways we resolve them.

 The next major factor is understanding the goals involved.
 Following through on the above example, think about goals of economic systems.
 On a basic level it's a system of barter and exchange that helps us to survive, but the system is uneven and unequal throughout the world.
-Goals can involve wealth creation, or poverty creation, the creation and maintenance of affluence, or sustaining export economies (which then affect land use and subsistence farming).
+Goals can involve wealth (or poverty) creation, the maintenance of affluence or sustaining export economies (which then affect land use and subsistence farming).
 In this case, many of the negative effects that lead to injustice (and which may eventually lead to people starting an armed conflict) are negative.
 But in other examples there can be intentional goals that create further incompatibilities.

 This concept, incompatibility, is another thing we can analyze.
 Are the interests and goals of these different actors incompatible with each other?
-Is the conflict rising out of this?
-Are these incompatibilities inherent in the situation, or can we suggest creative solutions that help both sides meet their needs?
+Does conflict rising out of this?
+Are these incompatibilities inherent to the situation, or can we suggest creative solutions that help both sides meet their needs?
 Are the actors thinking about their own interests alone, or do they take into account some concept of the common good?

 Following up on this, the last concept we discuss are the ways people try to resolve these incompatibilities.
-You could also call this one 'strategies.'
-Maybe the goals/interests aren't incompatible, but the ways they try to resolve them create problems.
+You could also call this one "strategies."
+Maybe the goals/interests aren't incompatible, but the ways they try to meet them are.

 These four factors are mostly about conflict, and then violence itself can rise out of these conflicts – though violence doesn't always occur.
 There can be no violence without conflict, but there can be conflict without violence.
 The relationship between the two does make them appear fluid, and that can be confusing when it comes to where one ends and the other begins.